zzybluebell/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your Computer from [here](https://www.oracle.com/java/technologies/downloads/).

 2. Download the latest `ezFoodie.jar` from [here](https://github.com/AY2122S1-CS2103T-F12-4/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your ezFoodie.

-4. Double-click the file to start the app.
+4. Double-click the file to start the application.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the application contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>